stadelmanma/garmin-run-tracker/README.md

  * Output other aggregate data like weekly mileage
  * Create static route map images using the lat/long positions
  * Add data plotting capabilities
- * Implementing the elevation logic as a trait so end users can more easily use their own source(s).
  * ...